mjsterling/T1A3/README.md

     - 50/50 removes two incorrect answers, leaving the player with only two options;
     - Ask the audience will show a graph, the accuracy of which will be based on RNG;
     - Phone a friend will give the correct answer a decent amount of the time, again based on RNG.

+### UI/UX

+The opening screen will present a selection menu where users can select which part of the application they wish to visit.

+There will be a help/instructions screen (automatically shown on first start) telling users how to play the game and subsequently accessible from the main menu.

+Users can navigate through menu options using arrow keys.

+### Diagram: